MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-microui-flush-visualizer.rst

 MicroUI Flush Visualizer
 ========================

-Building smooth and visually appealing UI applications require a keen focus on performance.
+Building smooth and visually appealing UI applications requires a keen focus on performance.
 To achieve efficient UI rendering, minimizing unnecessary work that consumes valuable CPU time is essential.

-This article introduces the MicroUI Flush Visualizer, a tool designed to investigate potential performance bottlenecks in UI applications running on the Simulator by showing the pixel surface drawn between 2 MicroUI frame buffer flushes.
+This article introduces the MicroUI Flush Visualizer, a tool designed to investigate potential performance bottlenecks in UI applications running on the Simulator by showing the pixel surface drawn between two MicroUI frame buffer flushes.

 - Requirements: VEE Port with UI Pack 13.0.0 or higher.